 Sometimes, you can work at a composition until you have tried every trick and technique you know of, and it still doesn't sound right.
 Something went wrong with the programming.
 Recently, Lex Fridman (computer scientist, artificial intelligence researcher, and research scientist at MIT) interviewed world famous, pioneering programmer and developer.
 John Carmack.
 Carmack said something … Continue reading When the only way forward is to can it – A New “Sunrise”

-Thinking up a name for a new song is as tricky as trying to name a band or an album.
-Just like with a book you've written, you have to find something that explains its essence, also contains words that fits it into the genre or category, and at the same time is interesting enough … Continue reading For lack of a better title, just call it “Outro”
+About the Outro on Armin2016 Thinking up a name for a new song is as tricky as trying to name a band or an album.
+Just like with a book you've written, you have to find something that explains its essence, also contains words that fits it into the genre or category, and at the … Continue reading For lack of a better title, just call it “Outro”

 When Morning Comes, on the album Armin2016, is a short, rhythmic track with a real hook of a chorus in which the key changes from minor to major.
 That’s followed by a throbbing drop and and outro of pulsating synths.
 It’s simple but full of energy – a song with which to greet the day, … Continue reading How long is a piece of…song?

 Last week, my track SinT (Sonata in Trance), track 5 on the album Armin2016, went live on SoundCloud.
 It is, of course, not something that is to everyone's taste.
 Even a film soundtrack would not be one unbroken piece of music, but rather short parts played in the order of the scenes in the film. … Continue reading Breaking down a trance-classic fusion – “Sonata in Trance”